Low Red Blood Cell Count (Anemia)

 • Get plenty of sleep.

-• Prioritize your activities so you will have enough energy for important activities or the activities that you enjoy most.
+• Prioritize your activities so you will have enough energy for important activities or the ones that you enjoy most.

-• Ask friends and family to help you prepare meals or do chores when you're tired.
+• Ask friends and family to help.
+Ask them to prepare meals or do chores when you're tired.

-• Change positions slowly, especially when going from lying to standing to prevent dizziness.
+• Change positions slowly, like when going from lying to standing to prevent dizziness.

 • When getting out of bed, sit on the side of the bed for a few minutes before standing.